thiagozs/go-urlhash/README.md

 ## Build project

 Just run `make build` to generate all binaries for distinct OS.
-Checkout on the folder called `out`, inside you find the executable and compressed zip file.
+Check out on the folder called `out`, inside the folder you find the executable and compressed zip file.

 ## Running tests